Senda da Muglin Bike: Sent – Vnà – Sur En – Sent (448)

 Senda da Muglin Bike: Sent – Vnà – Sur En – Sent (448) (oua_614945866_image)

-Physically demanding bike round route through various villages in the municipality of Valsot.
-Starting in Sent with views of the Lower Engadine Dolomites, it passes species-rich hedges and the Val Sinestra spa house in the eponymous valley.
-Via Vnà, the route returns along the Inn back to Sent.
+Physically demanding bike round route through various villages of the municipality of Valsot.
+After starting in Sent with a view of the Lower Engadine Dolomites, it passes species-rich hedges and the Val Sinestra spa house in the eponymous valley.
+Via Vnà, the route follows the Inn back to Sent.

 Technique /6